fpoirotte/fpoirotte.github.io/src/blog/2015/04/09/Various thoughts on Composer - Part 1.rst

     to ignore it.

-2. Secondly, and more importantly, the way the :file:`composer.phar` archive is fetched can still be insecure because the installation instructions
+2. Secondly, and more importantly, the way the :file:`composer.phar` archive is fetched can still be unsafe because the installation instructions
     say:

     ..  note::